 - The spacious communal lounge, large kitchen and activity room in the garden offer additional communal space and opportunities for skill building.

 Birchwood House provides a Specialist Therapeutic Team who support service users through the transition of moving in to the service and provide ongoing assessment, intervention and support where required.
-The therapeutic team includes a Responsible Clinician, GP, Psychology Assistant, Speech and Language Therapist and Occupational Therapist Assistant.
-A Residential Support Manager works alongside the team.
+The therapeutic team includes a Assistant Psychologist, Speech and Language Therapist and Occupational Therapist.
+A Registered Manager works alongside the team.

 - A Care Programme Approach and outcome-focused care pathways to ensure that people are supported to move on to greater independence